villarjames0550/700P-Lab-Projectss-/README.md

 # 700P-Laboratory-Projectss-
-This portfolio contains an amazing and exciting laboratories acitivity.
+This portfolio features an exciting and insightful laboratory activity that showcases hands-on learning and discovery.
 ---
 ### About Me📄
 <p align= "center">